 The attorney preparing the accumulated financial statements aren’t needed to validate or validate the documents and do not have to analyze the statements for accuracy.
 But, a lawyer engaged to compile financial statements must get an overall understanding of the company’s business transactions, its own accounting documents, qualifications of their accounting personnel, the accounting basis on which the financial statements have been introduced, along with the shape and content of the financial statements.
 If any obvious material misstatements or missing information is mentioned, the accountant must explore these products with the company’s management for clarification or adjustment to the statements, or draw from the participation if management refuses to supply additional or revised data.

-Occasionally an opinion will not be given within an audited financial statement.
-This may be a result of the simple fact that there have been insignificant documents available to properly prepare the audit, or else there were issues which have to be dealt with before evaluating the validity of the financial records.
-A deficiency of opinion usually indicates that a company should enhance their accounting practices so they can satisfy the demands of the US GAAP (Generally Accepted Accounting Principles).
+Occasionally an opinion won’t be given in an audited financial statement.
+This could be caused by the fact that there were trivial documents available to properly prepare the audit, or else there have been problems which need to be dealt with before assessing the accuracy of the fiscal documents.
+A scarcity of opinion usually indicates that a business needs to boost their accounting procedures so they can satisfy the demands of this US GAAP (Generally Accepted Accounting Principles).